andreyvit/yoursway-magic-ecabu/doc/README-highlevel.txt

 Notes:

 If you want to make a pack out of a specific component, you should do a regular mae-create-tree, mae-pack-tree, mae-create-version sequence.
-For example, if several applications use Google Collections library, you should run the following commands (*before* you run mae-pack-tree on any component that includes files from Google Collections):
+For example, if several suites use Google Collections library, you should run the following commands (*before* you run mae-pack-tree on any component that includes files from Google Collections):

 	mae-create-tree google-collections/mac/1.0 ...path...
 	mae-pack-tree google-collections/mac/1.0